Date-Filled Pinwheels Recipe

-- 1. In a large saucepan, combine the dates, sugar and water.
-Cook and stir over medium heat for 10 minutes until very soft.
+- 1. In a large saucepan, combine dates, sugar and water.
+Cook and stir over medium heat 10 minutes until very soft.
 Add pecans; cool.
 In a large bowl, cream shortening and brown sugar.
 Beat in egg and vanilla.
-Combine the flour, salt and baking soda; gradually add to creamed mixture.
-Cover and refrigerate for 1 hour or until easy to handle.
+In another bowl, whisk flour, salt and baking soda; gradually beat into creamed mixture.
+Refrigerate, covered, 1 hour or until easy to handle.

-- 3. Unwrap and cut into 1/4-in. slices.
-Place 2 in. apart on lightly greased baking sheets.
-Bake at 400° for 8-10 minutes or until golden brown.
-Remove to wire racks to cool.
+- 3. Preheat oven to 400°.
+Unwrap and cut dough crosswise into 1/4-in. slices.
+Place 2 in. apart on greased baking sheets.
+Bake 8-10 minutes or until golden brown.
+Remove from pans to wire racks to cool.
 Yield: about 2-1/2 dozen.

 1 cookie: 181 calories, 7g fat (1g saturated fat), 14mg cholesterol, 58mg sodium, 29g carbohydrate (20g sugars, 1g fiber), 2g protein.